argoproj/argo-cd/docs/basics/repos/index.md

 ArgoCD supports pulling the manifests from two distinct types of repositories:

-* Git repositories, such as GitHub, GitLab or privately hostes ones
+* Git repositories, such as GitHub, GitLab or privately hosted ones
 * Helm repositories, such as Helm's stable charts, Harbor or Chart museum

 Git repositories can hold any kind of manifests or sources that ArgoCD